SebastianHopgood/bank-customer-churn-analysis/README.md

 * Standardized column names to lowercase with snake_case formatting for consistency
 * Example: HasCrCard → has_credit_card, NumOfProducts → num_of_products
 * Values for Balance and EstimatedSalary are assumed to be in EUR based on dataset context
+* Rounding columns 'Balance' and 'EstimatedSalary' to 1 decimal point

 ### **5. Feature Engineering**
 * Created Age groups (18-30, 31-50, 51+)